turingschool/curriculum/source/projects/eventmanager.markdown

 We have our template letter which we want to use for every attendee.
 It is important that we create a new copy of this letter for each attendee.
-If we change the original template all of the letters will be all show the first person's information.
+If we change the original template all of the letters will show the first person's information.

 ```ruby